ADD CONDITION

 Healthcare providers should advise patients that Sterile Water for Injection, USP is intended solely as a solvent or diluent vehicle for parenterally administered drugs or solutions and as a source of water for parenteral fluid replenishment after suitable additives are introduced.
 It is crucial to emphasize that this product must not be administered without the addition of a solute, as intravenous administration of Sterile Water for Injection, USP without additives may lead to hemolysis.

-Providers should also caution patients about the potential incompatibility of additives and recommend consulting with a pharmacist when available.
-When introducing additives, it is essential to use aseptic technique, mix thoroughly, and avoid storage of the mixture.
-Parenteral drug products should be visually inspected for particulate matter and discoloration prior to administration, whenever the solution and container permit.
+Providers should also caution that additives may be incompatible and recommend consulting with a pharmacist when available.
+When introducing additives, it is essential to use aseptic technique, mix thoroughly, and avoid storing the mixture.
+Parenteral drug products should be visually inspected for particulate matter and discoloration prior to administration, whenever possible.
+Additionally, it is critical to warn against using flexible containers in series connections.
+Finally, the product should be stored at 20 to 25°C (68 to 77°F) and protected from freezing.

 Storage and Handling